erf-model/ERF/Docs/sphinx_doc/testing.rst

 Testing and Verification
 ------------------------

-Testing and verfication of PeleC can be performed using CTest, which is included in the CMake build system.
-If one builds PeleC with CMake, the testing suite, and the verification suite, can be enabled during the CMake configure step.
-A nightly test is reflected on the dashboard `here <https://my.cdash.org/index.php?project=PeleC>`_ .
+Testing and verfication of ERF can be performed using CTest, which is included in the CMake build system.
+If one builds ERF with CMake, the testing suite, and the verification suite, can be enabled during the CMake configure step.
+A nightly test is reflected on the dashboard `here <https://my.cdash.org/index.php?project=ERF>`_ .

-An example ``cmake`` configure command performed in the ``Build`` directory in PeleC is shown below with options relevant to the testing suite:
+An example ``cmake`` configure command performed in the ``Build`` directory in ERF is shown below with options relevant to the testing suite:

 ::

   cmake -DCMAKE_INSTALL_PREFIX:PATH=./install \
         -DCMAKE_BUILD_TYPE:STRING=Release \
-        -DPELEC_ENABLE_MPI:BOOL=ON \
+        -DERF_ENABLE_MPI:BOOL=ON \
         -DCMAKE_CXX_COMPILER:STRING=mpicxx \
         -DCMAKE_C_COMPILER:STRING=mpicc \
         -DCMAKE_Fortran_COMPILER:STRING=mpifort \
         -DENABLE_FCOMPARE:BOOL=ON \
         -DENABLE_TESTS:BOOL=ON \
         -DENABLE_FCOMPARE_FOR_TESTS:BOOL=OFF \
-        -DPELEC_ENABLE_MASA:BOOL=ON \
+        -DERF_ENABLE_MASA:BOOL=ON \
         -DMASA_DIR:STRING=/path/to/masa/dir \
-        -DPELEC_USE_CPP:BOOL=ON \
+        -DERF_USE_CPP:BOOL=ON \
         ..

 While performing a ``cmake -LAH ..`` command will give descriptions of every option for the CMake project.
 Descriptions of particular options regarding the testing suite are listed below: